-- (13) Playing a shot while not having at least one foot touching the floor. - (14) Failing to "Play Away" from a touching ball(s). - (15) A ball remaining off the table.

-(16) A player's body, clothing, jewellery or accessory, or part of a cue (with the exception of the tip in a legal shot), comes into contact with any ball.
-A tip falling off a cue or chalk dropped, is the player's responsibility.
-Should any of these contact a ball on the table, it is deemed a foul.
+- (a) When a player requests a rest or bridge OR - (b) Something or someone is obstructing the player OR - (c) The referee has to make a decision OR - (d) The referee has to replace or re-spot a ball. - (10) Playing a 'Push Shot' (defined as when the tip of the cue remains in contact with the cue ball once it has commenced a forward motion). - (11) Double-hitting the cue ball. - (12) Failing to perform a 'Legal Shot'. - (13) Playing a shot while not having at least one foot touching the floor. - (14) Failing to "Play Away" from a touching ball(s). - (15) A ball that remains off the playing surface. - (16) A player's body, clothing, jewellery or accessory, or part of a cue (except for the tip in a legal shot), comes into contact with any ball.
+A tip falling off a cue or chalk dropped is the player's responsibility.
+Should any of these contact a ball on the playing surface, it is deemed a foul.
 A player is responsible for their 'own' equipment brought to the table but not that which is 'supplied' by the competition itself.
-For example, If the end falls off a rest that has been 'supplied' by the competition which contacts a ball, this is deemed not a foul.

-(17) Jump shot: If the cue ball leaves the bed of the table and does not strike an object ball that it would have struck had the cue ball not left the table on an otherwise identical shot, then the cue ball is deemed to have jumped over that ball.
+For example, If the end falls off a rest that has been 'supplied' by the competition which contacts a ball, this is deemed not a foul. - (17) Jump shot: If the cue ball leaves the bed of the playing surface and does not strike an object ball that it would have struck had the cue ball not left the playing surface on an otherwise identical shot, then the cue ball is deemed to have jumped over that ball.